fischerling/B12-monitor/README.md

-# B12 Monitor - collect and visualize the free slot of B12 climbing gym
+# B12 Monitor

+Collect and visualize the free slot of B12 climbing gym.

 ## Requirements